-PRACTICAL NURSING

-(Jefferson Davis Campus and Jackson County Campus)
+PRACTICAL NURSING (Jefferson Davis Campus and Jackson County Campus - Twelve Months)

-This program is designed to prepare students to become Licensed Practical Nurses.
-Classes are enrolled twice yearly in this 52-week program.
-Students spend the first few weeks in classroom and laboratory work, gradually progressing to hospital learning experiences under the supervision of qualified instructor nurses.
+This program is designed to train students to become Licensed Practical Nurses.
+Students are enrolled four months in fundamentals which is primarily classroom and laboratory work.
+Students then spend eight months in a hospital under the supervision of qualified instructor nurses.
 Upon successful completion of this course, students are eligible to write the State Board Examination to become Licensed Practical Nurses.
-Application for this program should be made directly to your local employment service.
-Jackson County applicants make application for admittance directly to the campus.
+Application for this program should be made directly to your local employment office.
+Jackson County applicants make applications for admittance directly to campus.

-MAJOR UNITS OF INSTRUCTION

-Nursing I

-Orientation

-Health: Individual, Family, Community

-Normal Nutrition

-Normal Body Structure and Function

-Human Development

-Introduction to Nursing the Patient

-Introduction to Illness

-Pharmacology

-Nursing II

-Vocational Relationships

-Medical-Surgical Nursing: Meeting Nursing Needs

-Children

-Adults

-Aged and Chronically Ill

-Mothers and Newborns: Meeting Nursing Needs

-Nursing III

-Special Areas, including Intensive Care, Recovery Room, and Psychiatric Nursing
+MAJOR UNITS OF INSTRUCTION AREA I: FOUNDATION - Four (4) Months Orientation Health: Individual, Family, Community Normal Nutrition Normal Body Structure and Function Human Development Introduction to Nursing the Patient Introduction to Illness AREA II: CLINICAL - Eight (8) Months Vocational Relationships Medical-Surgical Nursing: Meeting Nursing Needs Children Adults Aged and Chronically III Mothers and Newborns: Meeting Nursing Needs SPECIAL AREAS Central Supply Room Emergency Room Other

-REFRIGERATION AND AIR CONDITIONING

-(Jefferson Davis Campus - Nine Months)
+REFRIGERATION & AIR CONDITIONING (Jefferson Davis Campus - Nine Months)

 This curriculum is designed to give the fundamentals of air conditioning and refrigeration with a working knowledge of all phases of this field.
 It is designed to enable students to successfully enter and progress in the field of air conditioning and refrigeration installation, service, and repair.
 The study of related basic theory and scientific principles is coupled with practical application and experience in varied laboratory experience.
 This program is nine months in length, students attend class five hours per day, five days per week.

-MAJOR UNITS OF INSTRUCTION
+MAJOR UNITS OF INSTRUCTION FIRST SEMESTER

-FIRST SEMESTER

-- I. Introduction to Refrigeration
+1. Introduction to Refrigeration

-- A. Refrigeration Systems, Cycles, and Classification

-- B. Heat Flow
+- A. Refrigeration Systems, Cycles, & Classification B. Heat Flow

-- II.
-Tools and Equipment
+II.
+Tools and Equipment III.

-- III.
 Heat and Temperature

-- A. The effect of heat energy in refrigeration

-- Temperature measurement, indicators, controls, and recorders
+- A. The effect of heat energy in refrigeration - B. Temperature measurement, indicators, controls, and recorders - IV.

-- IV.
 Refrigeration Control Valves and Cap Tubes

-- V. Motor Controls
+V. Motor Controls

-- VI.
+VI.
 Basic Electricity and Motors